iterative/cml/README.md

 </p>

-If you're using a DVC remote, take note of the environmental variables that must be set according to your remote storage format.
+If you're using DVC with cloud storage, take note of environmental variables for your storage format.

 <details>
   <summary>